gkapfham/www.gregorykapfhammer-old.com/_posts/2018-11-01-Technique-Retrospective.md

 [termdown](https://github.com/trehn/termdown) to set a countdown timer in their terminal window.
 Today I still use the same software tool!
-If you use a terminal window and you are comfortable with installing and using a Python program, then I still recommend that you consider this approach.
+If you use a terminal window and you are comfortable with installing and using a Python program, then I still recommend that you consider this simple approach.

 {% comment %} Virtual Environments {% endcomment %}